vitorlinsbinski/bookwise/README.md

 <h1 align = "center">Bookwise</h1>
 <p>Bookwise is a website to share your rating about a book that you read.
 Besides, you can search for books based on their category, see your profile statistics, last ratings, popular books, and other features.</p>
 <p>In this project, I learned and practiced a lot of NextJS features, like SSR and SSG.
-Furthermore, other technologies and libraries were used, like NextAuth for authentication using OAuth 2.0, Prisma ORM, MYSQL Database, React Query, Axios, ZOD, React Hook Form and others.</p>
+Furthermore, other technologies and libraries were used, like NextAuth for authentication using OAuth 2.0, Prisma ORM, MySQL Database, React Query, Axios, ZOD, React Hook Form and others.</p>

 <div align="center">
   <div style="display: flex; justify-content: space-between; align-items: center;">